 · A closing date.

 Don't be surprised if your initial offer is countered.
 If you put in a "low-ball" offer (well below the normal "list-to-sale ratio" or average difference between asking prices and actual sale prices for the area), don't be surprised if the Seller counters close to their asking price.
 Sellers DO want to sell, but in most cases, they also expect fair market value.
-Your REALTOR® will represent you in all contract negotiations until an agreement is reached between the seller and you.
+Your REALTOR® can help you understand your options until an agreement is reached between the seller and you.

 Closing the Deal